IQSS/dataverse/.github/ISSUE_TEMPLATE/bug_report.md

 *

 **Will you be able to contribute a Pull Request for this issue?**
-Help is always welcome, is this bug something you or your organization plan to fix ?
+Help is always welcome, is this bug something you or your organization plan to fix?